pytroll/image-comparison-tests/README.md

 The webhook secret is used for GitHub to contact the server.
 The GitHub token is used for the server to post GitHub comments.
+Note that typically, those tokens have a limited expiration time.
+If the bot appears to be on strike, check on GitHub that the access tokens for user rymdulf are still current.

 ## Github Configuration